-Living in Tokyo is a great opportunity to delve into the world of Japan’s national drink, sake.
-However, it is easy to be overwhelmed with all the new information about this fascinating beverage.
+Living in Tokyo is a great opportunity to delve into the fascinating world of Japan’s national drink, sake.
+However, it is easy to be overwhelmed with all the new information about this alcoholic fermented rice beverage.
 For those who know nothing about sake (or nihonshu in Japanese), we got you covered in our Beginner’s Guide to Japanese Sake.
 After you've learned the basics, you can visit these great sake shops in Tokyo to get your nihonshu fix.

-Now that you know the basics of sake and where to shop for it, there is still the matter of how to pick the right bottle for yourself among a myriad of options available in shops.
-Learning more about different types of sake would help you figure out what kind of flavor you will find in those mysterious bottles scrawled with kanji.
-After reading this article, you’ll learn enough about the different types of sake to impress your Japanese friends the next time you visit an izakaya together!
+Now that you know the basics of sake and where to shop for it, there is still the matter of how to pick the right bottle for yourself among a myriad of options.
+Learning more about different types of sake, from junmai-shu to ginjo-shu to higher grades of sake, will help you figure out what kind of flavor you will find in those mysterious bottles scrawled with kanji.
+After reading this article, you’ll learn enough about the main sake types to impress your Japanese friends the next time you visit an izakaya together!

-Want to dive deeper into the world of sake?
-Join the 2-3 day Sake Brewing Experience in Nagano and get hands-on experience working at a sake brewery and taking part in several tasting sessions!
+Do you consider yourself an avid sake drinker?
+Or do you simply want to dive deeper into the world of sake?
+Join the 2-3 day Sake Brewing Experience in Nagano and get hands-on experience working at a brewery, using traditional methods for making sake, and taking part in tasting sessions with sake experts!

 Known as futsuu-shu (普通酒), table sake without any particular grade actually constitutes about 60% of the market.
 There are no special production requirements for this Japanese sake, and they are usually made by adding a lot of pure distilled alcohol to increase yields.
 This type of sake is mostly used for cooking, and if you want to enjoy sipping some tasty sake, you are better off choosing a premium grade sake.